 17. Show your Talent

 You can earn money while holidaying on the beaches of Goa.
-The beaches like Arambol, especially foreign tourists set up their stalls, show their talents and sell the items.
+On beaches like Arambol, especially foreign tourists set up stalls and show their talents.

-18. Be Creative if you want Good shots
+18. Be Creative when you want Good pictures

-(One Photography tip – Just before Sunset is the best time to go on the roads and capture some unmatched colors.
-You won’t be going to find any bridge in Goa for the night trails photography, the roadside is the only escape).
+(One Photography tip – Just before Sunset is the best time to go on the roads and capture some breathtaking colors.)

 19. Visit Night Market

 Arpora Saturday Night Market will remind you of a perfect market to go out with your family and friends.
-Music, food stalls, local items and much more will going to be bliss to eyes.
+Music, food stalls, local items, and more will amaze you.

-The tourists who settled in Goa as well as local people set up their food stalls and perform as a musician and dancers with food stalls adding spice at the night.
+The tourists who get settled in Goa & local people set up their food stalls.
+The people will perform as musicians and dancers, set up food stalls, and add spice to the night market.

-There are no entry fees to enter the market, you can go at any time in the evening.
-It’s located just a few minutes away from Anjuna.
+There are no entry fees to enter the Arpora night market.
+You can go any evening, just a few minutes from Anjuna Beach.

 20. Locals are the way to go

-You will agree with me that locals are the google of any particular area.
+You will agree that locals are the Google of any particular area.

-The buses at main terminals such as Mapusa and Panjim have fixed departures with few minutes up and down.
+The buses at main terminals, such as Mapusa and Panjim, have fixed daily departures.

 21. Gather prior Knowledge of the Unknown areas

-Don’t walk alone in the areas in Goa you haven’t been to before.
-Especially foreign women, nights are most alive in Goa and you don’t want to end up in the wrong place at the wrong time.
+Don’t walk alone in the areas of Goa you haven’t been to before—especially foreign women.
+The nights are alive in Goa, and you don’t want to be in the wrong place at the wrong time.

 23. Escape from Beach life to explore more

-Beaches are obviously the first thing that comes in our mind when we hear Goa.
-But do you know, apart from beaches Goa has a waterfall too?
-Yes, Dudhsagar Waterfall is counted amongst the highest waterfalls of India and located 50 km away from Madgaon Railway Junction.
+But do you know that apart from the beaches, Goa has a waterfall too?—Dudhsagar Waterfall is counted among the highest waterfalls in India and is 50 km from Madgaon Railway Junction.